PamplemousseCru/FinalProject_2025_Matthias_Laithier/README.md

 ## Python environment

-If you want to be able to execute the notebooks, please install the packages given by the "reauirements.txt" file.
+If you want to be able to execute the notebooks, please install the packages given by the "requirements.txt" file.